Chapter 1: Nyet, Wasteland is Fine

 Like so many others.

-The truth is, most would be luck to simply break even within the Zone.
-If the business of hunting for treasure here could be equated to anything.
+The truth is, most would be luck to simply break even within the Zone of Alienation.
+If the business of hunting for treasure and fortunes here could be equated to anything.
 It would be the drug business, and they, the Stalkers, were at the very bottom.
 The metaphorical coca farmers.
 Their work was hard, and their lives usually brutal and short.
 But they went on with it nonetheless.

-"Are you attempting to make philosophical conversation?"
-A man in a faded green containment suit asked, he voice muffled by the air filtration system in his suit.
+"Are you... attempting to make philosophical conversation?"
+A man in a faded green containment suit asked, his voice muffled by the air filtration system in his helmet.

 "No, I am simply stating something which I believe we can all understand in one way or another."
-Nikolai responded with a huff.
+Nikolai responded with an ambivalent huff.

 "Oh well, save me some Phesdodog chops will you?
 I've got to take a piss, I'll be back in a moment."
 A man dressed in black and blue armor grumbled.
 He got up and hobbled into the bushes.

 "Hey, are you alright back there!?"
-He shouted, the only response he got was two gunshots from what sounded like a 9 millimeter parabellum handgun of some kind.
-They all sounded the same at a distance.
+He shouted, the only response he got was two gunshots from what sounded like a handgun of some kind, the shots sounded much too “shallow” to have come from a rifle or a shotgun.
+But they all sounded the same at a distance.

-"I'm gonna presume not."
-He unslung his AK 101, an AK-pattern rifle chambered in 5.56 NATO, and looked around while still on the move.
-The 'Bloodsucker' that had killed the other 2 people didn't seem to be following him.
+"I'm going to presume not."
+Nikolai unslung his AK 101, a Kalashnikov pattern rifle chambered in 5.56 by 45 NATO, and looked around while still on the move.
+The 'Bloodsucker' that had killed the other two people didn't seem to be following him.
 That was good.
-Not for the people that had been left by the campfire, he meant good for him.
+Not for the people that had been left by the campfire, he meant good for himself.
 Bloodsuckers were dangerous, but they weren't too smart.
+Cancerous mutations had a tendency to do that to creatures.

-Nikolai had gotten away from the campsite, and was now heading north again.
-Towards the old vehicle graveyard.
-When the first Chernobyl disaster had occurred, all emergency and military vehicles used during the containment process had to be abandoned on account of the high level of radiation they were exposed to, and now emitted.
+Nikolai had gotten away from the campsite, and was now heading north again, towards the old vehicle graveyard.
+When the first Chernobyl disaster had occurred, all emergency and military vehicles used during the containment process had to be abandoned on account of the high level of radiation they were exposed to, and now emitted liberally.

 As he neared the graveyard, he suddenly ground to a halt.
-He had noticed that the road ahead didn't quite...' look right.'
-He reached into a coat pocket and drew a steel bolt from within, he gently tossed it in the direction of the aberration.
-To his expectation, an invisible force caught the bolt a few feet from the ground and bounced it away.
+He had noticed that the road ahead didn't quite...' look right’.
+He reached into a coat pocket and drew a steel bolt from within, palming it, Nikolai gently tossed it in the direction of the aberration.
+To his expectation, an invisible force caught the bolt a little ways from the ground and bounced it away in a violent quiver.
 The patch of ground was home to a gravitational anomaly.
 A low power one, judging by the distance which the bolt was repelled backwards.
 But, an anomaly nonetheless, Nikolai had heard far too many stories of people being torn apart by these gravitational aberrations to try and get around it.
-He reached for his belt and pulled out a small device which looked like a radar screen taped to the side of a dosimeter.
-He raised it up and sure enough, the field of anomalies was bigger than he had anticipated.
+He reached for his belt and pulled out a small device which looked like a radar screen connected to the side of a dosimeter.
+He raised it up, and sure enough, the field of anomalies was bigger than he had anticipated.
 The detectors screen showed a patchwork of green splotches ahead of him.
-The green representing the anomalous activity.
+Green highlights on the screen denoted anomalous activity.

 "Hello there Stalkers, this is Zone FM.
 Broadcasting from the Cordon.
 I'd hate to interrupt our usual program, but it seems as though we've got an emission happening a bit sooner than we expected.
 If I were any of you, I'd take shelter!"
 The signal cut out.
 And a half second later, his PDA beeped.